jonholup/petfinder/README.md

 Contains Bootstrap CSS.

-NPM scripts for start and test. `npm test` runs modemon.
+NPM scripts for start and test. `npm test` runs nodemon.

 ## How To Use